 I trust you see the dilemma.

-While the DC area was good to me, after a 2.5 year stay, my boyfriend Carl and I, along with our dog Cosmo, decided to hit the road for a Nomadic Experiment.
+I lived in Rhode Island for many years.
+Then the DC area for two and a half years.
+But, I didn’t stay.
+Instead, my guy, Carl and I, along with our dog Cosmo, decided to hit the road for a Nomadic Experiment.
 We purchased a mobile nest — an RV camper, and an SUV to pull it.
-With our 20-foot “condo on wheels” in tow, we are responding to the call of the open road … with no set timeline, no set itinerary, and no set destination.
+With our 20-foot “condo on wheels” in tow, we decided to heed the call of the open road … with no set timeline, no set itinerary, and no set destination.

-- To be where we are and to go where we want to go.
+- To be where we are and go where we want to go.